nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Objective of User Guide
 The Objective of this User Guide is to provide you with useful instructions on how to navigate the TinS application.
-To ensure a smooth on-boarding process for you to the TinS application, this User Guide will include detailed step-by-step instructions on how to install the TinS application into your device, as well as how to use the various features of TinS.
+To ensure a smooth on-boarding process to The Intern's Ship, this User Guide will include detailed step-by-step instructions on how to install the TinS application into your device, as well as how to use the various features of TinS.
 If you are a frequent user of TinS, this User Guide will also include useful tips on how you can use TinS in a more efficient way.